 Otherwise called your NAP details, including your name, address and phone number regularly and consistently across your website will help your customers enquire that little bit more quickly, should they need any additional information that isn’t featured on your site.
-Including your NAP details throughout your website will also help Google My Business and other listings pages you use understand the links between your website and the listings page you own that bit quicker, and acts as another string to your bow for getting better visibility to your website.
+Including your NAP details throughout your website will also help Google My Business and other listings pages you use understand the links between your website and those listings pages that bit quicker, and acts as another string to your bow for getting better visibility to your website.

 Additional best practices

-While you may consider it to be counterintuitive to include links on your page that take visitors off your site to other sites, it can actually help your business in terms of its search rankings.
-Linking to quality sites such as Google, ONS or related industry bodies in order to offer your audience additional information about a certain subject, can increase your sites authoritativeness in the eyes of search engines.
+While you may consider it to be counterintuitive to include links on your page that take visitors off your site, it can actually help your business in terms of its search rankings.
+Linking to quality sites such as Google, ONS or relevant industry bodies in order to offer you audience additional information about a certain subject, can increase your sites’ authoritativeness in the eyes of search engines.

-Additionally, linking between pages on your own website will help search engine bots find each of your pages in order to crawl and rank them accordingly.
+Additionally, linking between pages on your website will help search engine bots find each of your pages in order to crawl and rank them accordingly.
 As well as helping the bots, it also makes it easier for visitors to navigate your site, giving you extra brownie points.
-Be careful with linking though, and limit the number you have on each page.
-A simple rule to go by is only use a link when it’s needed and makes sense to do it, don’t just go adding links because you think it will help that page rank better.
+Be careful with linking though, and limit the number of links you have on each page.
+A simple rule to go by is to only use a link when you it makes sense, such as to back up facts.
+Don’t just go adding links because you think it will help that page rank better.